-- Advise students majoring in Economics and Business and Engineering to insure they maintain their academic progress towards earning their bachelors degree
+- Advise students in all undergraduate LeBow majors, with expertise in Economics and Business and Engineering, to insure they maintain their academic progress towards earning their bachelors degree

 - Clear for graduation seniors majoring in Economics and Business and Engineering

-- Advise freshmen learning communities for Economics and Business and Engineering majors
+- Advise freshmen majoring in Economics and Business and Engineering as they progress through their first year plan of study.

 - Teach UNIV-B101/The Drexel Experience to Economics and Business and Engineering freshmen